 A fiery orator and experimentalist who brought the heavens down to earth, championing both waves of light and waves of revolution.

-Dominique François Jean Arago was a force of nature in 19th-century Parisian science, a man whose laboratory was the nation itself.
-As a young astronomer, he braved war, piracy, and imprisonment to complete a meridian survey, an adventure that cemented his fearless reputation.
-In his prime at the Paris Observatory and the Academy of Sciences, he wasn't a solitary genius but a brilliant synthesizer and public champion of discovery.
-He fiercely defended the wave theory of light, demonstrated the magnetism of rotating copper, and made the first crude photograph of the sun.
-Yet his impact stretched far beyond the lecture hall.
-As a radical republican politician, he abolished slavery in the French colonies, advocated for universal suffrage, and helped establish the government that followed the 1848 revolution.
-For Arago, knowledge was not abstract; it was a tool for human progress, and he wielded it with equal passion in the academy and the assembly.
+François Arago abolished slavery in the French colonies and helped establish the government after the 1848 revolution.
+As a young astronomer, he braved war, piracy, and imprisonment to complete a meridian survey.
+At the Paris Observatory and the Academy of Sciences, he defended the wave theory of light, demonstrated the magnetism of rotating copper, and made the first crude photograph of the sun.
+He was not a solitary genius but a brilliant synthesizer and public champion of discovery.
+As a radical republican politician, he advocated for universal suffrage.
+For Arago, knowledge was a tool for human progress, wielded with equal passion in the academy and the assembly.

 The biggest hits of 1786